acocac/postloss-Spattern/README.md

 ## Zenodo
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3551089.svg)](https://doi.org/10.5281/zenodo.3551089)

-## Results of best models suited to the Amazon region as defined by [RAISG](https//amazoniasocioambiental.org/en/about)
+## Results of the best models suited to the Amazon region as defined by [RAISG](https//amazoniasocioambiental.org/en/about)
 ### Using Terra-i data
 ![ResultsTerrai](doc/results_terra-i.png)